ryancole/node-webhdfs/readme.md

 A WebHDFS module for Node.js

+## Notice

+I no longer personally use HDFS and have no plans to continue development on this module myself.
+With that said, many of the more recent contributions to this module have not been from myself, and instead have been from open source contributors - thanks to you folks.
+If you would like me to add you as a maintainer of this repository then just open a pull request or somehow message me.

 # About

 I am currently following and testing against the [WebHDFS REST API documentation](http://hadoop.apache.org/docs/r1.2.1/webhdfs.html) for the `1.2.1` release, by Apache.
 Make sure you enable WebHDFS in the hdfs site configuration file.